-For example, Maia has drawn lots of houses, but always the exterior.
-With this prompt about the interior, she and Marlise drew and talked, drew and talked, until they had a house filled with furniture, people, and stories.
+Maia has drawn lots of houses, but always the exterior.
+With this prompt about the interior, she and Marlise drew and talked, talked and drew, until they had a house filled with furniture, people, and stories.
 (Working nearby and listening to their imaginations run wild as they talk and play is one of my favorite things to do.)

 Would she have drawn the interior without my chalkboard prompt?

-But having the prompt definitely got her thinking and drawing in a new-to-her way.
-It helped her to expand out of her self-defined drawing habits and ideas and to try something different.
+Having the prompt definitely got her thinking and drawing in a new-to-her way.
+It helped her to expand out of her self-defined drawing habits and ideas and try something different.